Causal thinking for decision making on Electronic Health Records: why and how: Step-by-step framework for robust decision-making from EHR data

-Without dedicated care, defining those PICO(T) components from EHRs can pick up bias: non-causal associations between treatment and outcomes.
-We detail two common sources of bias in the Population and Time components: selection bias and immortal time bias, respectively.
+Without care in defining these PICO(T) components, non-causal associations between treatment and outcomes can easily be introduced into an analysis \cite{catalogofbias}.
+The time-varying nature of EHR calls for checking systematically of the Population and Time components by addressing two commonly encountered types of bias.

 \paragraph{Selection Bias:} In EHRs, outcomes and treatments are often not directly available and need to be inferred from indirect events.
-These signals could be missing not-at random, sometimes correlated with the treatment allocation \citep{weiskopf2023healthcare}.
-For example, not all billing codes are equally well filled in, as billing is strongly associated with case-severity and cost.
-Consider comparing the effect on mortality of fluid resuscitation with albumin to that of crystalloids.
-As albumin is much more costly, patients who have received this treatment are much more likely to have a sepsis billing code, independent of the seriousness of their condition.
+These signals could be missing not-at random, sometimes correlated with the treatment allocation \cite{weiskopf2023healthcare}.
+For example, billing codes can be strongly associated with case-severity and cost.
+Consider comparing the effectiveness of fluid resuscitation with albumin to crystalloids.
+As albumin is more costly, this treatment is more likely to have a sepsis billing code.
 On the contrary, for patients treated with crystalloids, only the most severe cases will have a billing code.
-Naively comparing patients on crystalloid treatment with less sick patients on albumin treatment would overestimate the effect of albumin.
+Naively comparing patients would overestimate the effect of albumin.

-\paragraph{Immortal time bias:} Another common bias comes from timing: improper alignment of the inclusion defining event and the intervention time \citep{suissa2008immortal,hernan2016specifying,wang2022understanding}.
-Figure \ref{fig:immortal_time_bias} illustrates this Immortal time bias --related to survivor bias \citep{lee2020immortaltimebias}.
-It occurs when the follow-up period, i.e. cohort entry, starts before the intervention, e.g. prescription for a second-line treatment.
+\paragraph{Immortal time bias:} Improper alignment of the inclusion defining event and the intervention time is a major source of bias in time-varying data \cite{suissa2008immortal,hernan2016specifying,wang2022understanding}.
+Immortal time bias (illustrated in Appendix \ref{apd:fig:immortal_time_bias}) occurs when the follow-up period, i.e. cohort entry, starts before the intervention, e.g. prescription for a second-line treatment.
 In this case, the treated group will be biased towards patients still alive at the time of assignment and thus overestimating the effect size.
-Other common temporal biases are lead time bias \citep{Oke2021leadtimebias,fu2021timing}, right censorship \citep{hernan2016specifying}, and attrition bias \citep{Bankhead2017attritionbias}.

-Good practices include explicitly stating the cohort inclusion event \citep[Chapter~10:Defining Cohorts]{ohdsi2019book} and defining an appropriate grace period between starting time and the intervention assignment \citep{hernan2016specifying}.
-At this step, a population timeline can help (eg. Figure \ref{fig:cohort_timeline_albumin}).
+Other frequent temporal biases are lead time bias \cite{Oke2021leadtimebias,fu2021timing} or right censorship \cite{hernan2016specifying}, and attrition bias \cite{Bankhead2017attritionbias}.
+Good practices include explicitly stating the cohort inclusion event \cite[Chapter~10:Defining Cohorts]{ohdsi2019book} and defining an appropriate grace period between starting time and the intervention assignment \cite{hernan2016specifying}.
+At this step, a population timeline can help.